ianxm/ihx/README.md

 overview
 --------

-ihx is an interactive neko shell.  each statement entered is run through the haxe compiler and neko interpreter, and the return value is displayed.  while the system's standard haxe and neko executables are being used, there are some differences.
+ihx is an interactive haxe shell.  each statement entered is run through the haxe compiler and neko interpreter, and the return value is displayed.  while the system's standard haxe and neko executables are being used, there are some differences from standard haxe programming.

 - only one var can be declared per line (no 'var a,b,c;')